christopherkobayashi/MagicDesk-Cartridge-Generator/README.md

 ## Description ##

-This program can be used to generate Commodore 64 cartridges in Magic Desk format, with programs that can be selected from menu:
+This program can be used to generate Commodore 64 cartridges in Magic Desk format, with C64 programs that can be selected from menu:

 ![Generated cartridge](./md3.png)

 Cartridge hardware can be found at [Marko Šolajić's GitHub page](http://www.example.com/).

-All programs must be in PRG format (first 2 bytes are the load address).
+All C64 programs must be in one-file PRG format (first 2 bytes are the load address).
 Cartridge can be configured with CFG file (otherwise, defaults will be used).

 Menu programs can be configured inside CFG file (more advanced option).
 They can also be configured or just by placing prg files in prg directory.
 In that case:

 * name of the file will be used as menu name.
 * you can make arbitrary order of files by placing N_ prefix, where N is a 1-3 digit number (prefix won't be a part of the menu name)